dhagrow/dhagrow.github.io/content/posts/erlang_crawler.md

 ## Installation

 Should be simple on Linux.
-For a Debian-based system an apt-get is enough:
+For a Debian-based system an ==apt-get== is enough:

 ~~~sh
 $ sudo apt-get install erlang